 It's a free-for-all on asking questions - if Andy is planning to do something that'll kill a server I need, I'll ask for some warning.
 Anything that needs longer discussion gets punted to talk about outside the meeting.
 Any announcements for the week also happen here: holidays, planned outages, etc.

 We settled on 09:45 as that seems to give everyone time to get caffeine, check any weekend monitoring warnings and generally wake up.
 We're fairly strict on the timeslot so we're done in time for any 10am meetings other people may have scheduled.

 This is a pretty much guaranteed meeting, it's very fault-tolerant.
-If our manager isn't around, someone else will "play dad", if one us can't make it we'll paste our bit into the chat early or ask someone else to give a quick note on our behalf.
-If someone's remotie kit/network is dead, we'll text/email someone to do our bit.
+If our manager isn't around, someone else will "play dad/mum".
+If one us can't make it we'll paste our bit into the chat early or ask someone else to give a quick note on our behalf.
+If someone's remotie kit/network is dead, we'll text/email/call someone to say our bit.